robdevops/finbot/README.md

 ### Price alerts
 ![price alert in Slack](img/price.png?raw=true "Price alert in Slack")

-`prices.py` sends premarket, midsession, and interday price movements if holdings moved over a percentage threshold.
+`prices.py` sends premarket, midsession, and interday price movements if any holdings moved over a percentage threshold.
 This data is sourced from Yahoo!
 Finance and Sharesight.
 The default threshold is 10% but you can change it by setting `price_percent` in the .env file, or by providing a number as argument when triggered through the chat bot.
 Decimal fractions are accepted.

 Config example:
 ```